 The Homeschool Alliance of North Carolina, Inc also provides a diverse Homeschool Alliance yahoo e mail list, open to all homeschoolers, with a goal of providing an atmosphere for the sharing of homeschool information, ideas, opinions, and questions.
 The Homeschool Alliance yahoo e mail list is also used to keep North Carolina homeschoolers up to date with any potential changes in the North Carolina Homeschool Law, changes with the Division of Non Public Education and any communication from the Division of Non Public Education or its director.

-The Homeschool Alliance of North Carolina, Inc maintains a blog, see the tab above, which concentrates on homeschooling news and articles from around the state and the globe.
-Keep up to date with homeschooling news by visiting the HA-NC blog.
+The Homeschool Alliance of North Carolina, Inc maintains a facebook page, which concentrates on homeschooling news and articles from around the state and the globe as well as all activities and events sponsored by HA-NC.
+Keep up to date with homeschooling news by visiting the facebook page.

 Please continue to look around the Homeschool Alliance of North Carolina, Inc web site.
 You will find additional, helpful information here.
 Information for beginning homeschoolers, links to help you stay informed about legislative issues, prior interactions with the Division of Non Public Education as well as links to the North Carolina State Homeschool Laws.